 I have officially jumped on the pumpkin bandwagon and I am so excited about it!
-This faux Toaster Strudel® recipe is absolutely amazing, and the perfect way to start any day!
+This recipe is absolutely amazing, and the perfect way to start any day.
+You are going to LOVE this Homemade Pumpkin Puff Pastry!

 A word of caution: This dough feels like silk.
 I wanted to keep kneading, to let my hands linger in the velvety soft exquisiteness, but you must resist!
 Over kneading is a no-no.